artifice-idustries/docs/search.md

     This search is the equivilent of `/timecode /osc /midi /serial /eos /qlab /disguise /mitti /hog`

 <a name="colour"></a>
+Each Stamp has a colour property.
+To filter the timeline to show all the stamps with a specific colour, use the following keywords:
 ### Colour
 - `/green`
 - `/red`